Azure/azure-arch-enterprise-bi-and-reporting/User Guides/1-Prerequisite Steps Before Deployment.md

 ## Provisioning Azure VNet resource and creating root and client certificates

 First, create a new Azure VNET and VPN Gateway resource.
-Navigate to the <source root>\scripts directory and run the command below, altering the parameter values to ones that apply to your environment.
+Navigate to the [scripts](../scripts) directory and run the command below, altering the parameter values to ones that apply to your environment.
 Note that it might take up to 45 minutes to complete.

 ```PowerShell
 Login-AzureRmAccount